 Even though it’s used all day and night, we are usually not aware of our memory’s processes until they fail.
 Yet remembering and forgetting are crucial phenomena underlying learning.
 In learning design, it’s important to know what causes us to forget.
 Here are some key facts about the forgetting process that relate to learning and instruction.

 - Forgetting is the inability to recall or recognize information that we think should reside in long-term memory.
 Recall refers to reproducing or reconstructing a memory without a specific external cue.
 Recognition refers to identifying something you learned previously based on external cues.

 - There is a debate as to what causes forgetting.
-Some researchers think that old memories that have not been recalled for a long time slowly decay (or disassociate from the network) over time.
+Some researchers think that old memories slowly decay from lack of use (or disassociate from the network) over time.
 The prominent theory at this time, however, is that we forget due to interference or a failure of having the proper retrieval cues.

 - Recalling a memory changes it.
 The act of reconstructing a memory makes it relatively stronger than other memories and may modify its contents.
 This is one aspect that causes us to forget.

-- Memory failure can be caused at any of the three stages of processing: encoding (registering in long-term memory), consolidation (deep processing and stabilization), or during retreival.
+- Memories can fail at any time during the three stages of processing: encoding (registering in long-term memory), consolidation (deep processing and stabilization), or during retrieval.

 - It is thought that long-term memories are stored as parts of schema or cognitive structures.
 One reason we may modify memories is to keep them consistent with our schema.
 This may be the reason people are known to give inaccurate accounts of events.

-- Some instances of forgetting are probably caused by not processing information in the first place.
+- Some instances of forgetting may result from not processing information in the first place.
 If we don’t pay attention to information or an event, then we fail to register it.

-- Many instances of forgetting probably happen because retrieval cues that aide the recall process are not connecting to the appropriate schema, even though the information is stored.
+- Many instances of forgetting may happen because retrieval cues that aide the recall process are not connecting to the appropriate schema, even though the information is stored.
 Memories that are part of a strong network will be easier to retrieve.